Skip to main content ↓

 When paired with the development of AI, personalization is not only more accessible than ever — it’s also more relevant than ever.
 AI-based personalization tools can allow businesses to take their personalized marketing to the next level without the faults of over-segmentation.

-“I think 2025 will be the year that personalization tools gain ground on offering AI-driven personalization specifically for lead generation companies.”
+“2025 has been the year personalization tools have gained ground in offering AI-driven personalization specifically for lead generation companies.”

 Jackie adds: “While ecommerce companies have been able to offer AI-driven personalization for a long time through ‘You may also like’ type sections, lead generation has always been behind here due to privacy concerns and lack of data.”